CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 `ST_MakeLine()` returns a line geometry given two or more points.
 When working on a collection of points, it returns the path that an object follows if you specify the order the object visited the points.
 Check out the documentation for more on this.

-In our case, we're interested in drawing [as the crow flies](http://en.wikipedia.org/wiki/As_the_crow_flies) lines of any one musician to the highway's nearest respective point.
+In our case, we're interested in drawing [as-the-crow-flies](http://en.wikipedia.org/wiki/As_the_crow_flies) lines of any one musician to the highway's nearest respective point.
 Because the highway is a line and the musician birthplaces are points, we need to find a way to get the nearest point to the musician birthplaces.

 Looking through the PostGIS docs, you'll find `ST_ClosestPoint()`, which fits the bill.